JetBrains/kotlin-native/COCOAPODS.md

 ## Use a Kotlin Gradle project as a CocoaPods dependency

-You can use a multiplatform project with native targets (Kotlin Pod) as a CocoaPods dependency.
+You can use a multiplatform project with native targets as a CocoaPods dependency (Kotlin Pod).
 Such a representation provides the following advantages:

  * Such a dependency can be included in a `Podfile` of an Xcode project and automatically built (and rebuilt)